10 tips for starting a STEM club in your school

 Ripe tomatoes image from the blog How to a STEM club'

-And don’t forget, that sometimes it is nice for them to be able to take things home.
+Don’t forget that sometimes it is nice for the students to be able to take things home.
 You could think about growing Christmas decoration crystals or show them how to make a 3d hologram projector.

 There are loads of places on the internet and in books where you can find practical ideas.
-I must stress here that you must make sure to RISK ASSESS all activities as you will already be doing in class.
-And don’t forget you have CLEAPSS and your science technicians to ask for help too!
-In fact, there is a technician network on Facebook where school science techs share loads of idea, and we’ve used them successfully in our group.
+Make sure to risk assess all activities, but don’t forget you have CLEAPSS and your science technicians to ask for help too!

 Tip 5: Let the club lead the direction of the activities